Spaghetti Carbonara – 41p a portion

 This post was last revisited, repriced and updated in April 2018

-Inspired by the Great British Budget Menu, I thought I would have a look at the Carbonara recipe I use and see how much it costs.
-One of my favourite recipe books, and I have a few! is the Italian equivalent of Mrs Beeton, The Silver Spoon (recipe here, ) and it is the Carbonara recipe from there that I use.
-I made it for my daughter and grand daughter yesterday, pity I didn’t take a picture of it then.
-Never mind, I’ll make it again soon and take one then
+Inspired by the Great British Budget Menu, I thought I would have a look at the Carbonara sauce recipe I use and see how much it costs.
+One of my favourite recipe books, and I have a few! is the Italian equivalent of Mrs Beeton, The Silver Spoon (recipe here, book here) and it is the Carbonara sauce recipe from there that I use.

-the pecorino is the defining taste of a carbonara, so if you can’t afford both cheeses, try and use the pecorino and add a splash of milk to replace the parmesan
+the pecorino is the defining taste of a carbonara, so if you can’t afford both cheeses, try and use the pecorino and add a splash of milk to replace the grana

 If you have any, a crisp green salad is lovely with this – maybe some leaves from the garden if you are lucky enough to have one